turtacn/alameda-1/docs/Alameda_Installation_Guide_for_Red_Hat_OpenShift_Container_Platform.md

 	![](./img/openshift_guide/5.png)

 7. Click on the Federator.ai icon then click Next.
-Fill in the project where alameda will be deployed as **alameda namespace** (ex. alameda) - note this needs to match the current project being accessed.
-For the **DockerHub config json** secret key and **Alameda image tag**, please obtain them from a ProphetStor sales representative.
-You can also specify the InfluxDB database capacity, Alameda-AI capacity, and Grafana database capacity if you want but remember to match the PVs size which you created in **Prerequisites** section.
+Fill in the project where alameda will be deployed as **Alameda namespace** (ex. alameda) - note this needs to match the current project being accessed.
+You will need to obtain the **DockerHub config json** secret key and **Alameda image tag** from a ProphetStor sales representative.

+   You can also specify the three PVC capacities, but remember to match the PVs size described in our **Prerequisites** section.

 	![](./img/openshift_guide/6.png)

-8. Click **Continue Anyway** to ignore the warning.
+8. Click **Continue Anyway** to acknowledge the warning.

 	![](./img/openshift_guide/7.png)